MapColonies/osmdbt-wrapper/README.md

 if no changes were found on a job no replications would be uploaded and the state file will remain the same.

-Only one job can run at a time to prevent a race condition on the replication slot changes and for the replications to remain linear.
+Only one job can run at a time to prevent a race condition on the replication slot changes and for the replications to remain linear, Also to prevent state miss matches with `planet-dumper` dump creation a `lockfile` is put on the start of each job and is removed on job completion.

 ## Configuration